The Royal Navy in World War Two for Family Historians

 About Richard Marks

-I am a freelance historian based in Berkshire with publications on industrial, military, and railway history, as well as the history of science.
-I am currently researching the industrial development in the Victorian era, the evolution of the railway and canal systems in Britain in the second half of the 19th century, and the history of British industry.
-I hold a PhD in economic history from the University of Reading, which I obtained in 2024.
-I have also taught courses on various historical topics as a tutor with the WEA.
+I am a freelance professional historian residing in Berkshire.
+I specialize in industrial, military, and railway history, as well as the history of science.
+My current research focuses on industrial and social change during the Victorian era, the progression of Britain's railway and canal systems in the latter half of the 19th century, and the broader history of British industry.
+I earned my PhD in history from the University of Reading in 2024 and also have experience teaching a range of historical subjects to diverse groups.

 My talks are suitable for different audiences and group sizes.
 I can adjust the length and format to meet your needs.
 My goal is to inform and entertain, and to leave the audience with a new insight and a desire to learn more.